Last Updated on February 7, 2021 by Dave Tudor

 - The neck is a little on the heavy side when used with a strap

-- The Fender Jazz neck may not suit some players
+- The Fender Jazz neck is different from other acoustic bass guitars and may not suit some players

 - The supplied Fender Phosphor bronze acoustic strings sound a little harsh to our ears